Jay2645/jay2645.github.io/index.md

 My favorite languages to work in are Python, C++, and C# (in that order, roughly).
 I also have some experience with both Java and JavaScript, although I don't use them as heavily as I do the other 3.

-Right now I'm looking for a job in the game design, level design, or game scripting/programming fields.
+Right now I'm a college student looking for a job in the game design, level design, or game scripting/programming fields.
 I'm currently based in the Southern California area (Orange County), but can relocate.
 [View my contact info here!](/about)